Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Summary and Outlook

-\acknowledgments We thank the Global Science experimental Data hub Center (GSDC) at KISTI for supporting GPU-based computing resource.
-KK is supported by the National Research Foundation of Korea (NRF) grant funded by the Ministry of Science and ICT of the Korea Government (NRF-2020R1C1C1005863).
-OAH is supported by the research program of the Netherlands Organization for Scientific Research (NWO).
-TGFL is partially supported by grants from the Research Grants Council of Hong Kong (Project No. 14306218), Research Committee of the Chinese University of Hong Kong, and the Croucher Foundation of Hong Kong.
 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 The construction and operation of KAGRA are funded by Ministry of Education, Culture, Sports, Science and Technology (MEXT), and Japan Society for the Promotion of Science (JSPS), National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea, Academia Sinica (AS) and the Ministry of Science and Technology (MoST) in Taiwan.